esikm/Pillow/docs/porting.rst

 Pillow will raise an exception if the core extension can't be loaded for any reason, including a version mismatch between the Python and extension code.
-Previously PIL allowed Python only code to run if the core extension was not available.
+Previously PIL2 allowed Python only code to run if the core extension was not available.